eclipse-keyple/keyple-common-java-api/README.md

-# Keyple Java Commons API
+# Keyple Java Common API

 ## Overview

-The **Keyple Commons API** Java library contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.
+The **Keyple Common API** Java library contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.

 This library **should not be imported explicitly because it's imported by transitivity** by the main libraries.